-Mike has obtained funding of £10,000 from the Higher Education Innovation Fund to develop closer links with the local and national business community.
-This project has been extremely successful and has brought business into the curriculum across a wide number of modules at all levels.
-In addition, a number of Knowledge Transfer Partnerships have also resulted from this activity.
-A successful collaboration with Professor Cameron McLeod in the Centre for Analytical Sciences in the Chemistry Department has resulted in an Objective 1 grant of £624,000 for new specialist mass spectrometry instrumentation, 2 years funding for a Post Doctoral Research Fellow and a spin-out university business in advanced analytical chemistry.
+Mike has obtained Research funding in excess of £1m.
+He has held grants from the Higher Education Innovation Fund.
+A successful collaboration with Professor Cameron McLeod in the Centre for Analytical Sciences in the Chemistry Department resulted in an Objective 1 grant of £624,000 for new specialist mass spectrometry instrumentation, 2 years funding for a Post Doctoral Research Fellow and potential for a spin-out university business in advanced analytical chemistry.
 Mike has also obtained funding from the National Association of Supported Employment for a research project on Marketing in workshops for disabled people.
 Other funding has been obtained from the Centre for Mexican Studies, University of Oxford, UK; the Knowledge Transfer Opportunities Fund; University of Sheffield PhD bursaries and fee waivers and two grants from the Social Sciences Devolved Fund.

 Mike’s current research interests are in the area of Marketing and Operations Management and particularly concentrates on small and medium sized enterprises (SMEs) but not entrepreneurship as such.
 Mike has published several books, book chapters, teaching case studies and over 140 articles and conference papers in both scientific and management areas.
 He has supervised a number of PhD students mainly investigating topics in small and medium sized enterprises but not entrepreneurship.
 He is particularly interested environmental issues in SMEs, issues of achieving a competitive advantage in SMEs, marketing in SMEs, success factors in SMEs and measuring the performance of SMEs.
 He has recently developed an interest in several issues in climate change.